imAbdelhadi/audio2srt/README.md

-# Audio to SRT Transcription Script using OpenAI Whisper
+# Audio to SRT Transcription (subtitle) Script using OpenAI Whisper

 This script transcribes audio files in a specified folder to SRT (subtitle) format using the OpenAI Whisper API.
 The script processes multiple audio files and saves the transcriptions in a specified output folder.